 Many displays even have interactive features and daily light shows that immediately transform the block into a scene out of a Christmas movie, complete with a festive soundtrack!

 Speaking of scenes from Christmas movies, check out the Dyker Heights Christmas lights in Brooklyn!
 Or if you want to literally watch a holiday themed flick, check out the best Christmas movies in NYC and hunt down the Elf filming locations in NYC and the Home Alone 2 filming locations in NYC during the holidays to relive those magical moments!

 Back to the NYC holiday windows.
-We’ve organized the list below into a few sections: the classics, the couture, the children’s paradise, and the combo-packs.
+I’ve organized the list below into a few sections: the classics, the couture, the children’s paradise, and the combo-packs.

-While you can certainly visit them all, it might take a couple days to complete, so you may wish to plan your visit around the sections that interest you the most.
+While you can certainly visit them all, it might take a couple of days on your New York City Christmas itinerary to complete, so you may wish to plan your visit around the sections that interest you the most.

 Christmas Windows in New York City: The Classics

 Perhaps the most recognizable Christmas windows in NYC, the holiday display at Macy’s is a must-visit while you’re touring the town.
 Macy’s began the tradition of constructing animated displays in the 1800s, at their original 14th street location and later at their mainstay on 34th.